 there is no EAP method information provided for the NAI realm.

+The EAP Method Tuples field contains zero or more variable length EAP Method Tuple subfields.

-The format of the optional EAP Method subfield is shown in Figure 8-596 (EAP Method subfield format).
+The format of the optional EAP Method Tuple subfield is shown in Figure 8-596 (EAP Method Tuple subfield format).

-Each EAP Method subfield contains a set of Authentication Parameters associated with the EAP-Method.
+Each EAP Method Tuple subfield contains a set of Authentication Parameters associated with the EAP Method.